lelandjfs/mt_case/README.md

-# mt_case

-Public SaaS Financial Data Processing Pipeline
+# Public SaaS Financial Data Processing Pipeline

-Overview
+*Overview*

 This repository contains a set of Python scripts designed to clean, process, and visualize public software companies' financial data extracted from the SEC EDGAR API.
 The pipeline ensures structured data formatting, metric overrides, and key financial metric calculations such as ARR, Free Cash Flow (FCF), and Rule of X.